VibroSim/VibroSim_COMSOL/VibroSim_COMSOL/README.txt

 1. Install MATLAB
 2. Install COMSOL with MATLAB LiveLink, being sure to correctly identify your MATLAB installation
-3. Within MATLAB go to File...Open and browse to VibroSim_COMSOL.mtlbx and open it.
+3. Within MATLAB go to File...Open and browse to VibroSim_COMSOL.mltbx and open it.
 Select 'Install'.
 You can manage it with MATLAB's add-on manager.
 By default it will be placed under your Documents/MATLAB folder.
 4. Alternate install:
-    * Unzip the .mtlbx file (it is actually a ZIP archive)
+    * Unzip the .mltbx file (it is actually a ZIP archive)
     * Add the VibroSim_COMSOL folder and the VibroSim_COMSOL/m_files
       folders WITHIN the unzipped toolbox to your MATLAB path.